-Jesus is all-powerful because he is one with God the Creator.
-Jesus is God!
+Jesus is all-powerful because Jesus is the Son of God, our Creator!
 He is good and loving.
 He cared for the people and provided for their needs by feeding them.

 What else did Jesus give to the people that day?
 His words!
 Jesus taught the people, and they listened because God's words are good.
-Food and water give life to our bodies; God's words give life to our hearts.
+Food and water strengthen our bodies; God's words strengthen our hearts.